Inés Suárez: First destruction of Santiago

 After the seven were decapitated and their heads thrown out among the Indians, Suárez donned a coat of mail and a helmet and, throwing a hide cloak over her shoulders, she rode out on her white horse.
 According to an eyewitness, "...she went out to the plaza and put herself in front of all the soldiers, encouraging them with words of such exaggerated praise that they treated her as if she were a brave captain,...instead of a woman masquerading as a soldier in iron mail."

+In a second version of these events, Gerónimo de Bibar points out that, on the same occasion, Inés grabbed a sword and, heading towards the location where the Spaniards had some indigenous caciques, killed them.
+She then goes on to be extremely disappointed in the lack of bravery on the part of the soldiers and commands them to at least move the bodies in the view of the attacking armies.
+She considered herself to be above these men in masculinity and looked down on the mental weakness of her fellow soldiers.
+One of the knights, Gil Gonzalez de Avila, suffered a terrible blow that made him bleed a lot.
+Seeing that he was. unable to mount his horse, Ines went up to the knight and stopped all the blood coming from his veins, allowing him to continue the fight.
+Seeing her medical expertise in action, the other fighting soldiers saw and were emboldened by her courage.
+In another version of the recounted events, Ines goes up to the Spaniard and tells him kill the hostages in the way the El Cid would have killed Muslims in the Reconquista.

 The Spaniards took advantage of the confusion and disorder engendered among the Indians by the gory heads, and spurred on Suárez, succeeded in driving the now disordered Indians from the town.
 One historian wrote, "The Indians said afterward that the Christians would have been defeated were it not for a woman on a white horse."

+The notion that Ines ordered the killing of the seven Indian leaders in Santiago while the city was under attack is questioned by some scholars.
+Some say that it is because Valvidia never told King Charles V about this in his letters.